aiidateam/AEP/004_calcjob_immigrant/readme.md

 The goal of this functionality is to be able to work with completed calculation jobs through AiiDA, whether they were actually run through AiiDA or not.
 Therefore, the attributes of the nodes that represent the calculation job in the provenance graph, as well as the inputs and outputs should respect the same rules, regardless of the origin of the calculation.
 However, since it small differences will be unavoidable (as will be explained in greater detail later) and immigrated calculations *are* different from native ones, it remains important to be able to distinguish them whenever necessary.
+Note that with whatever mark immigrated nodes will be distinguished, this should not be inherited by calculations that use the outputs of immigrated calculations for their inputs.
+The calculations will be linked through the provenance graph and therefore this information will already be included implicitly.

 ### Desired functionality
 * Given an existing folder that contains the outputs of a completed calculation job, one should be able to immigrate it, meaning it should be included in the provenance graph, including attributes, inputs and outputs, as if it had been run through AiiDA.
+The method should account for the possibility that a perfect reconstruction of input nodes from the inputs files will not always be necessarily possible and only a subset of inputs will be able to be parsed.
 * The functionality should allow the folder to be on the local filesystem, as well as on a remote file system, as long as the corresponding computer has been configured in AiiDA

 ### Design considerations
+As a first general statement, the immigration functionality should not allow to import data of arbitrary quality: a lot of AiiDA's business logic surrounding the provenance graph, is written to guarantee its consistency and integrity with respect to the data and their interconnections.
+For example, the export functionality does not allow incoherent sub sets of nodes to be exported (for example a process node without its outputs) as, when imported, could lead to a provenance graph that is incomplete or inconsistent.
+The immigration functionality should not be an exception to compromise the integrity of the provenance graph.

 The first consideration to be made is the division of labor between `aiida-core` and the code specific plugin in the immigration process.
 A solution that is fully implemented in `aiida-core` is impossible, because it cannot know how to reconstruct the required input data nodes just from the contents of the folder of the completed calculation.
-This process is always going to be plugin specific and so independent of the final mechanism, this code will always have to be provided by the plugin.
+This process is always going to be plugin (and potentially even case) specific and so independent of the final mechanism, this code will always have to be provided by the plugin.
 In a sense, its task is the exact inverse of that of the `CalcJob.prepare_for_submission` method: given a set of input files, reconstruct the AiiDA input data nodes.

 Since this step will anyway have to be performed by code from the plugin, at that point the most natural way to proceed is to use the existing mechanism of launching a `CalcJob`.